 .bdsp files (in case you deployed the component without running the installation package, or if you want to keep them in version control together with your website source, etc.) You just have to specify the desired location in the

 BotDetect/CaptchaConfig.asp file included in your application source, and make sure it can be read by the IIS worker process running your application.

-The BotDetect ASP Captcha installation package also gives you the option to install a number of Captcha demos and ASP Classic code samples.
+The BotDetect ASP Captcha installation package also gives you the option to install a number of Captcha ASP Classic code examples.
 If IIS is enabled on the development machine, the samples will automatically be deployed and will be accessible from the BotDetect Start Menu folder (

 Typically, you will only deploy the BotDetect samples on your development machines, and skip them when installing BotDetect on your servers.